 The most common permanent magnets (PM’s) are ferrite or neodymium.
 First, the materials that make up the magnet are mixed together and formed, and then they are heated up to their “Curie temperature”, which is a physical state where every atom is free to move around.
 Then, a strong electromagnet that is near it is turned on, and all the atoms in the magnet will align with the strong magnetic field.
 Then, the magnet is cooled down while the electromagnetic field is maintained.
 Doing this literally locks all of the atoms in alignment, so that all of their individual magnetic fields (similar to the earths), are aligned with each other, instead of pointing in random directions.
 Unless the magnet is heated up to its Curie temperature again, it will remain a permanent magnet.

 Neodymium magnets are very strong and can survive a reasonably high temperature, which is why they are popular for the PM electric motors in EV’s.
 Ferrite magnets use a ceramic base that is high in Iron oxides (rust), so they are very affordable, but they are not as strong as Neodymiums, and yet they also retain their magnetism at a much higher temp than the neo’s.
-Ferrite magnets are the dark gray style that is found in cheap refrigerator magnets, and 4-inch diameter ferrites are used inside a microwave oven, in a large ring-shape (in case you see a microwave being thrown away, and want a large free ferrite magnet).
+Ferrite magnets are the dark gray style that is found in cheap refrigerator magnets, and 3-inch diameter ferrites are used inside a microwave oven, in a large ring-shape (in case you see a microwave being thrown away, and want a large free ferrite magnet).

 There are several things that are important to notice about the bar magnet picture (posted above).
 Notice that the magnetic field is in the shape of two symmetrical loops.
-Also notice that in most of the field, there are few iron filings, indicating that the field is somewhat weak in those places.
+Also notice that in most of the field, there are only a few iron filings, indicating that the field is somewhat weak in those places.
 The most important part to see is that there is a thick cluster of iron filings right next the north and south tips of the bar magnet, and the size of the cluster is small and tightly packed.

 This means that there is a tiny space in a specific location where the field is very strong, and the rest of the field (just a short distance away) is relatively weak.
 Electrical motors uses this phenomenon to create some movement between a stationary “stator”, and a rotating “rotor” in a motor.
 The distance between the stator and rotor should be very close, and it’s called the “air gap”.